lhbikos/ReC_Psychometrics/docs/05-Reliability.md

   - ResponseT1 with ResponseT2 (*r* = .46, *p* < 0.01)
   - StigmaT1 with StigmaT2 (*r* = .47, *p* < 0.01)
 * the lowest correlations are different scales at T1 and T2
-  - ResponseT1 with StigmaT2
+  - ResponseT1 with StigmaT2 (*r* = .29)

 The range of retest correlations (e.g., .44 to .47 with *p* < 0.01) are sufficient to be confident in test-retest reliability.

-### Test Retest Recap
+#### Test retest recap

 Here are some summary notions for retest reliability:

 * increases in the interval will lower the reliability coefficient,
 * an experimental intervention that is designed to impact the retest assessment will lower the reliability coefficient,
 * state measures will have lower retest coefficients than trait measures,
-* and those all interact with each other
+* and, the three phenomena above all interact with each other

-Note:  there are numerous demonstrations in the Revelle and Condon [-@revelle_reliability_2019; -@revelle_reliability_2019-1] materials (Table 1).
-In addition to the myriad of vignettes used to illustrate foci on state, trait, items, whole scale, etc., there were demos on duplicated items, assessing for consistency, and parallel/alternate forms.
+Revelle and Condon's [-@revelle_reliability_2019; -@revelle_reliability_2019-1] materials elaborate on this further.
+Their Table 1 is especially helpful.
+In addition to the myriad of vignettes used to illustrate issues with state, trait, items, whole scale, and so forth, there are demonstrations for duplicated items, assessing for consistency, and parallel/alternate forms.

 If you are asking, "Hey, is parallel/alternate forms really a variant of test retest?"
 Great question!
 In fact, split-half could be seen as test-retest!
 Once you get in the weeds, the distinctions become less clear.

-## Interrater Reliability
+### Interrater Reliability

-### Cohen's kappa
+#### Cohen's kappa

 Cohen's kappa coefficient is used to calculate proportions of agreement corrected for chance.
 This type of analysis occurs in research designs where there is some kind of (usually) categorical designation of a response.
-I don't have a research vignette for this.
+I don't have an outside research vignette for this.
 In the past, I was involved in research where members of the research team coded counselor utterances according to Hill's *helping skills* system designed by Clara Hill [@hill_helping_2020].
-In the helping skills system, 15 different helping skills are divided into three larger groups that generally reflect the counseling trajectory: *exploration*, *insight*, *action.* One of our analyses divided counselor utterances into these categories.
+In the helping skills system, 15 different helping skills are divided into three larger groups that generally reflect the counseling trajectory: *exploration*, *insight*, *action.* One of our analyses coded counselor utterances into these three categories.
 Let's look at a fabricated (not based on any real data) simulation where four raters each evaluated 12 counselor utterances (that represent the arch of a nonsensically speedy counseling session).

 ```r